HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-The median SEO score in all of the top 10 platforms is over 83, a reduction from 84 in 2021.
+The median SEO scores in all of the top 10 platforms range from 83-92, a [slight reduction from 84-95 in 2021](../2021/cms#seo-score).
+Desktop scores are similar—slightly better in some cases, slightly worse in others.

 #### Accessibility score

 An accessible website is a site designed and developed so that people with disabilities can use them.
 Web accessibility also benefits people without disabilities, such as those on slow internet connections.
-Read more in our [Accessibility](../2022/accessibility) chapter.
+Read more in our [Accessibility](./accessibility) chapter.

-Lighthouse provides a set of accessibility audits, and it returns a weighted average of all of them (see <a hreflang="en" href="https://web.dev/accessibility-scoring/">Scoring Details</a> for a full list of how each audit is weighted).
+Lighthouse provides a set of accessibility audits, and it returns a weighted average of all of them.
+See <a hreflang="en" href="https://web.dev/accessibility-scoring/">Scoring Details</a> for a full list of how each audit is weighted.

 Each accessibility audit is either a pass or a fail, but unlike other Lighthouse audits, a page doesn't get points for partially passing an accessibility audit.
 For example, if some elements have screen reader-friendly names, but others don't, that page gets a zero for the screen reader-friendly-names audit.

 {{ figure_markup(
   image="median-lighthouse-accessibility.png",
-  caption="Media Lighthouse mobile accessibility scores.", description="Bar chart showcasing the median Lighthouse mobile SEO score for each of the top 10 most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=201542197&format=interactive", sheets_gid="921264211", sql_file="lighthouse_category_scores_per_cms.sql",
+  caption="Media Lighthouse accessibility scores.", description="Bar chart showcasing the median Lighthouse SEO score for each of the top 10 most adopted CMSs.
+For WordPress it's 86 for desktop and 86 for mobile, for Drupal it's 86 and 86, for Joomla it's 83 and 83 respectively, for Wix it's 88 and 88, for Squarespace it's 93 and 91, for 1C-Bitrix it's 77 and 77, for TYPO3 CMS it's 84 and 85, for Duda it's 78 and 79, for Weebly it's 83 and 84, and finally for Adobe Experience Manager it's 86 and 86.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=201542197&format=interactive", sheets_gid="921264211", sql_file="lighthouse_category_scores_per_cms.sql",